homoscribens/Paper-Introduction-JAIST2022/.github/ISSUE_TEMPLATE/paper-introduction.md

 ---
 name: Paper introduction
-about: Describe this issue template's purpose here.
+about: Use for new paper introduction
 title: '[Year] "Title"'
 labels: ''
 assignees: ''